philsbln/ipv6-app-testing/draft-tiesel-v6ops-ipv6-app-testing.md

 ## Special considerations for Web-based Applications {#web-app-considerations}

 Web-based applications usually load resources from multiple parties, including CDNs and analytic tools, involving data flows to all these parties.
-When facing the requirement to support True IPv6-only users, being unable to load some resources due to missing/defective IPv6 support at the respective parties can have any effect from missing analytics insights or ad revenue to severe functional defects rendering the application unusable.
+When facing the requirement to support True IPv6-only users, being unable to load some resources due to missing/defective IPv6 support at the respective parties can have effects from missing analytics insights or ad revenue to severe functional defects rendering the application unusable.
 When testing such applications, it is not sufficient to only focus on the initial/main interactions, but it is necessary to consider all resources and parties providing them.
 As Web browsers load these resources dynamically and third-party resources may themselves may request resources from more parties, this kind of testing usually requires an instrumented Web browser,